kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 # Acknowledgements
 {: numbered="no"}

-This work has been supported by the European Research Council through Starting Grant No. 805031 (EPOQUE).
+Early versions of this work were supported by the European Research Council through Starting Grant No. 805031 (EPOQUE).